Tasting wine in Sonoma County is a lovely experience, but sometimes it’s nice to take a break — maybe get a little exercise.

 When you visit one of the wineries below, stop in the tasting room to pick up a detailed walking-tour guide to the vineyard.
 Points of interest will be clearly marked along the route.

 If you feel like it — there’s no obligation — you can stop in the tasting room after your walk and sample wines made from the vineyards you’ve just seen (the walking tour is free, but wine tasting fees may be charged).

 - Balletto Vineyards (Russian River Valley)

 - Francis Ford Coppola Winery (Alexander Valley) (trail under construction in summer 2018)

 - La Crema Estate at Saralee's Vineyard (Russian River Valley)

 - Mauritson Wines (Dry Creek Valley)

-- Schug Carneros Estate Winery (Carneros/Sonoma Valley) (trail under construction in summer 2017)
+- Schug Carneros Estate Winery (Carneros/Sonoma Valley)

 - St. Francis Winery and Vineyards (Sonoma Valley)